Ayan20077/hackeryawnapk/README.md

 Downloading and running hackeryawn.apk on an android device will result in Ayan20077 having acess to the following features:

-Full persistent backdoor
+Full persistent backdoor,
-Invisible icon on install
+invisible icon on install,
-Light weight apk which runs 24*7 in background
-App starts automatically on boot up
-Can record audio, video, take picture from both camera Browse call logs and SMS logs
-Get current location, sim card details ,ip, mac address of the device
+light weight apk which runs 24*7 in background, app starts automatically on boot up, can record audio, video, take picture from both camera, browse call logs and SMS logs, get current location, sim card details ,ip, mac address of the device.